avahidi/interpol/README.rst

 - **nena** - demonstrates use of copy
 - **hodor** - as the name clearly implies this one teaches you to create custom interpolators
 - **discordia** - demonstrates use of custom modifiers
+- **webpass** - web form brute force example, because we are too cool to use hydra